-Note: There are some reports that Panda Garra can eat the slime coat off the slow-moving fish (for example, Angelfish).
+Note: There are some reports that Panda Garra can eat the slime coat off slow-moving fish (for example, Angelfish).
 I have asked some friends of mine but none of them saw anything like that.

-Keeping Panda Garra and dwarf shrimp is possible but it may be a little bit stressful to the shrimp.
+Keeping Panda Garra and dwarf shrimp is possible but it may be a little bit stressful for the shrimp.
 These fish are very active and seems like never stop.
 Their playfulness and inquisitive character do not correlate well with quiet and calm shrimp.